DanRohde/blender-stuff/WFC 3D Generator/README.md

 * WFC 3D Validator:
   * Checks the source collection with building blocks to see whether transformations (scale, rotate) have been applied and whether neighbors exist in neighbor constraints.
+* WFC 3D Backup:
+  * Import/Export all WFC 3D Generator constraints to/from a JSON file.
+* WFC 3D Rotation Tool:
+  * Copies an object, rotates the object itself along with its adjacency constraints.

 ## Constraints Overview
 * Adjacency Constraints: